maxvonbuelow/mailserver/debian.md

 GRANT SELECT ("source", destination) ON forwardings TO mail_dovecot;
 GRANT SELECT, INSERT, UPDATE, DELETE ON expires TO mail_dovecot; -- ONLY IF YOU WANT EXPIRES

--- ONLY IF YOU WANT SPAM FILTERS
-GRANT USAGE ON SCHEMA public TO mail_sa;
-GRANT SELECT, INSERT, UPDATE, DELETE ON userpref TO mail_sa;
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_expire TO mail_sa;
-GRANT SELECT ON bayes_global_vars TO mail_sa;
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_seen TO mail_sa;
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_token TO mail_sa;
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_vars TO mail_sa;
-GRANT ALL ON SEQUENCE userpref_prefid_seq TO mail_sa;
-GRANT ALL ON SEQUENCE bayes_vars_id_seq TO mail_sa;
-GRANT SELECT, INSERT, UPDATE, DELETE ON awl TO mail_sa;

--- ONLY IF YOU WANT DKIM
-GRANT USAGE ON SCHEMA public TO mail_dkim;
-GRANT SELECT (dkim_id, author) ON dkim_signing TO mail_dkim;
-GRANT SELECT (id, domain_name, selector, private_key) ON dkim TO mail_dkim;

 -- ONLY IF YOU WANT ROUNDCUBE
 -- GRANT SELECT, INSERT, UPDATE, DELETE ON userpref TO mail_roundcube;
 -- GRANT SELECT (email), UPDATE (password) ON users TO mail_roundcube;